maminyazdi/DA4RDM-WebApplication/README.md

 check if the changes are detected, then run
 > flask db upgrade

+## How to Use

+main work flow

+specifics for data sources

+adding custom projects

+---

 ## Setting up custom projects

 ### Adding and selecting data sources